electron/electron/docs/api/dock.md

 * `type` String (optional) - Can be `critical` or `informational`.
 The default is `informational`

+Returns `Integer` - an ID representing the request.

 When `critical` is passed, the dock icon will bounce until either the application becomes active or the request is canceled.